.png)

 For readers who have dined at serious Japanese addresses in Tokyo, the comparison is worth framing honestly.
 A brasserie-format restaurant in Vienna, even one run by dedicated specialists, operates in a different ingredient and cultural context than addresses like Myojaku or Azabu Kadowaki in Tokyo.
 The fish supply chains are different, the ambient dining culture is different, and the expectation a guest brings is different.
 What SHIKI offers is not a substitute for that experience but a serious local interpretation: a kitchen that applies Japanese technical discipline within Austrian seasonal availability and serves it in a room calibrated for a European pace of dining.

 That distinction matters when setting expectations.
-The value of SHIKI is not that it replicates Tokyo.
+SHIKI's value is not that it replicates Tokyo.
 It is that it applies a rigorous specialist framework to Japanese cooking in a city where that approach is uncommon, and that the result has earned sustained recognition from both trade and guide sources.

 Planning Your Visit